5 Things to Know About Covering and Camouflaging Vitiligo

 Makeup is a general term used in the beauty industry to refer to many types of cosmetics.
 When it comes to products that cover your skin, makeup is typically a foundation that is applied to your skin and sits on top of it.
 Makeup typically requires daily application and most often comes in the form of creams, liquids and powders.

 Tanners and camouflages are cosmetic products that produce artificial skin color by temporarily staining the top layer of skin.
-They products are available as lotions, creams, mousses, sprays or liquids and can be applied at home or via a tanning booth at a salon.
+These products are available as lotions, creams, mousses, sprays or liquids and can be applied at home or via a tanning booth at a salon.
 When it comes to vitiligo, the difference between a tanner and camouflage is that tanner is typically applied to the entire body while camouflage is usually applied only to vitiligo spots.
-As a result, tanners will provide a tint of color to both your natural and depigmented skin while camouflages will color match your spots to your natural skin color.
+As a result, while tanners will often decrease the contrast between vitiligo and your natural skin color, they also tint both areas.
+Camouflages, on the other hand, will color match your spots to your natural skin color.
 Both tanners and camouflages tend to last a few days before they begin to fade.

 Today there are products created specifically to cover and camouflage vitiligo